The Bestie Approach

 3. Business.
 Someone who eliminates problems through benevolent hostility.

 In a world full of crooks and criminals, the biggest threat to success is not competition, but corruption.
 As an activist investor, I’ve seen how corruption can derail even the most promising ventures, leaving honest, hard-working people in the dust.
 It’s like trying to win a marathon while wearing concrete boots.
-That’s why I’ve developed a unique approach called “benevolent hostility” to expose corruption and level the playing field.
+That’s why I’ve developed a unique approach called “benevolent hostility” to level the playing field.
 Here, I’ll break down this powerful strategy and show you how I use it to create positive change in the world.

 The Power of Benevolent Hostility